 Cast Creek Trail to Cast Lake is a 9 mile moderately trafficked out and back trail located near Rhododendron, Oregon that features a great forest setting and is rated as moderate.
-The trail is primarily used for hiking, trail running, and backpacking and is accessible from March until September.
+The trail is primarily used for hiking, trail running, and backpacking and is best used from March until September.

 Directions from Sandy: Travel east on Highway 26 to Zigzag.
 Turn left (north) at the Zigzag store onto Lolo Pass Road, following it four miles to East Mountain Drive, located on the right side of the road.
 Follow East Mtn Dr. for 0.6 miles.
 The trailhead for the Zigzag Mountain Trail #775 is on the left (northeast) side of the road with limited parking available.
 Follow this trail to Cast Lake Trail.

 we started our hike at the hoarse camp.
 And ended the hike at Cast lake for the night...The view changes alot as you hike the distance.
 Maps say its about 5 miles, but VERY incorrect!!! its actually 7.6 miles.
 Its 90% up hill all the way there with some very steep climbs as well.
 It will defently test your desire to get to the top.
 Once your at the top, the views of the mountains are amazing...from there is a 30 minute hike to the lake

 Great hike, not too difficult.
 I wasn't sure where the trail started its down a ways from where you park.

 Mileage is definitely around the 10 mark for length.
 There was too much snow to even get to the peak destination unfortunately.
 I did get a good view of Mt Hood and Mt Adams though!